Orote Field: History

 On August 6, 1941, Naval Governor George McMillin sent a letter reporting surveys indicating that the Orote Peninsula could sustain a 4500 ft-by-400 ft landplane runway.
 However, the U.S. did not actually start construction of a runway.

-During the Japanese occupation of Guam, villages were required to supply levies of able bodied men to work on airfields and other defense projects.
+During the Japanese occupation of Guam, villages were required to supply levies for able-bodied men to work on airfields and other defense projects.
 Orote Field was the first of the Japanese airfields on Guam to be completed by Chamorro laborers, largely by hand, in 1943.

 From May 1944 through the second Battle of Guam, the airfield was attacked by US aircraft.
 American troops established their beachhead on either side of the Orote Peninsula on July 21 in order to seize the airfield and the adjacent deep water Apra Harbor.
 The airfield was recaptured on July 30.
 The Seabees of the 3rd Battalion 19th Marines LLP, 25th Naval Construction Battalion, got the airfield operational.

 The airfield was one of many U.S. airfields on Guam during the Pacific War and was closed permanently in 1946.
-It still sees some use as a touch-and-go training strip used by C-130 Hercules crews located nearby on Andersen Air Force Base.
+It still sees some use as a touch-and-go training strip used by C-130 Hercules crews located nearby at Andersen Air Force Base.

 The old airfield housed 50,000 evacuees from South Vietnam during Operation New Life in 1975.
 It was used as a tent city for the 1999 Tandem Thrust military exercise.

 It is now part of Naval Base Guam.